With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

 Dothouse Health is a methadone treatment center in Dorchester, MA located at 1353 Dorchester Avenue, 02122 zip code area.
 Dothouse Health provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
-In addition, Dothouse Health provides mental health services, housing services and domestic violence services.
-Dothouse Health includes opioid treatment for young adults and adults.
+Also, Dothouse Health offers mental health services, housing services and case management.
+Dothouse Health includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.